 Whether you just have containers and pots, or an in ground spot to add garden beds, you can grow a successful vegetable patch in your back yard.
 Enjoy fresh produce, of your favorite types and explore new kinds and varieties.
 Feed yourself and your family, successfully, for at least part of the year from garden fresh produce.

 Gardening is fun, but also a labor of love.
 Every year, gardening provides a different challenge, there’s new pests and new beneficial insects to learn, new varieties of old favorites to try, or just new things to try growing in general.
 If you’re just getting started with gardening, growing your own back yard vegetable patch could seem like too daunting of a task.
-It’s easy to get analysis paralysis and just keep reading articles, how-to’s, and books galore, on garden focused topics.
+It’s easy to get analysis paralysis and just keep reading articles, how-to’s, and books galore, on garden focused topics and resilience.

 These tips and some tactics are things that are helpful (and tested) to get a successful back yard vegetable patch flourishing in your own neck of the woods.

 Prioritize Soil Health

 Your vegetable patch will need fertilizer at some point in the growing season.
 Make the growing season easier by starting a compost bed of grass clippings, tree leaves, coffee grounds, and maybe even mushroom ends, in the fall before you plan to start gardening.
 Place regular brown cardboard on the ground where you plan to make your garden, then add grass clippings, leaves, and coffee grounds.
 Let sit over winter, and cut through the cardboard and mulch in the spring to plant starts in small openings.
 Top with additional cardboard or newspaper to act as an additional weed barrier.
 This will improve soil condition, attract worms, and help your first season plants flourish.